-- 4. On January 31, 2017, after serving her with a subpoena, Jack Sheridan spoke to Sandra Fowler, former General Counsel for MSA, who disclosed to Plaintiff's counsel that she had filed an EEOC claim against MSA, which was still pending.
+On January 31, 2017, after serving her with a subpoena, Jack Sheridan spoke with Sandra Fowler, MSA's former General Counsel, who disclosed to Mr. Sheridan that she had filed an EEOC claim against MSA, which was still pending.
 Sheridan Dec., ¶ 2.
-The defendant had not produced this complaint or disclosed any information about it in answer to Plaintiff's interrogatories.
-Id. - 5.
-On February 1, 2017, Mr. Sheridan summarized a meet and confer, and confronted MSA counsel's with her client's failure to produce documents that Plaintiff knew existed, writing in relevant part, as follows:
+MSA had not produced this complaint and disclosed no information about it in answer to Plaintiff's interrogatories.
+Id.

+On February 1, 2017, Plaintiff's counsel summarized a meet and confer, and confronted MSA's counsel with her client's failure to disclose information and documents that Plaintiff knew existed, writing in relevant part, as follows: